img 3117

 So, even though this is not a hi-fi article, how does she sound?
 On AM radio broadcasts, I’ve never heard better.
 You can select a roughly 12kHz filter for AM reception that yields such a rich warm tone that it’s hard to believe it’s AM radio.
 It’s not a patch on FM of course, but we don’t buy receivers like this for that purpose.

 After a clean and minor service, this JRC NRD-525 runs even better.
-She is a very sensitive radio, slightly better in fact than my Icom IC-R75, based on initial testing, but without adding in either of the Icom’s two preamplifiers.
-I think it’s also slightly quieter than the Icom but more testing is needed to verify this and to be fair, both radios perform exceptionally well.
-The NRD-525 definitely has better audio though, no doubt about that.
+She is a very sensitive radio, possibly slightly better than my Icom IC-R75, based on initial testing, but without adding in either of the Icom’s two preamplifiers.
+I think it’s also slightly quieter than the Icom but more testing is needed to verify this.

 JRC NRD-525